Naval tactics in the Age of Steam: Revival of ramming

 Steam allowed the ship herself to be used as a projectile.
-Many thought that the use of the ram would again become common and the sinking of Re d'Italia by the Austrian Erzherzog Ferdinand Max at the battle of Lissa in 1866 seemed to give force to this supposition.
+Many thought that the use of the ram would again become common and the sinking of Re d'Italia by the Austrian Erzherzog Ferdinand Max at the Battle of Lissa in 1866 seemed to give force to this supposition.
 Accidental collisions such as those between the British warships Vanguard and Iron Duke, Victoria and Camperdown showed how fatal a wound could be given by the ram of a steam warship.
 But even the sinking of Re d'Italia was largely an accident, and steam-powered ramming turned out to be impractical.

 Between vessels both under full control, a collision was easily avoided where there was space to move.
-In a mêlée, or pell-mell battle, opportunities would occur for the use of the ram, but the torpedo and the mine soon made it very dangerous for one fleet to rush at another.
+In a mêlée, or pell-mell battle (as at Lissa), opportunities would occur for the use of the ram, but the torpedo and the mine soon made it very dangerous for one fleet to rush at another.
 The torpedo may be said therefore to have excluded the pell-mell battle and the use of the ram except on rare occasions.

 Ramming as a tactic also invalidated the former need to concentrate guns on the broadside, which in any case was being made obsolete by the larger guns developed as a consequence of the Industrial Revolution and made necessary by the iron or steel armour now being used.
 Fewer of the large guns could be carried or mounted, and a wider arc of fire was required to compensate.

 Since ships would be required to fight "end-on" when attempting to ram (or to rush into a pell-mell battle), many ships were designed to give as much fire ahead (and sometimes astern) as on the broadside.
 This was usually at the expense of seaworthiness, and in many cases firing directly ahead caused blast damage to superstructure, decks and fittings.
 This was another factor which made ramming invalid as a tactic.

 Furthermore, a ship designed to have a ramming capability typically had a tumblehome hull design which would allow the ram to strike below the waterline.
 This design of hull is inherently slower than almost any other hull design, giving an additional disadvantage to ships employing rams.